Group Work: Design Guidelines

 In large groups it is useful to assign roles within each group (examples: recorder, reporter to the class, timekeeper, monitor, or facilitator).
 If students are not used to working in groups, establishing some discussion guidelines with the class about respectful interaction before the first activity can foster positive and constructive communication.

 It is useful to arrange the students in groups before giving them instructions for the group activity, since the physical movement in group formation tends to be distracting.

 Successful group work activities require a highly structured task.
+Structure the task to promote interdependence for creating a group product.
+Create an activity for which it is truly advantageous for students to work together.
 Make this task clear to students by writing specific instructions on the board or on a worksheet.
 Include in your instructions: